rbutleriii/Clinotator/README.md

 ## Installation

+Implemented in python3 (tested >=3.5).
 You can `git clone` or download the zipfile and unpack as you like.
 Add the location to your ~/.bash_profile or:

 ```
-export PATH=$PATH:path/to/folder/clinotator-x.x.x
+export PATH=$PATH:path/to/folder/clinotator
 ```

 ### Dependencies